You’ve heard that ‘teamwork makes the dream work.’ It might surprise you to learn that it took me some time to learn this lesson.

 And yes, the irony is not lost on me.
 I’ve spent the last 15 years working with hundreds of corporate teams, helping them connect, collaborate and communicate better.
 I’ve witnessed first-hand the behaviors that build trust and the behaviors that destroy it in the blink of an eye.
 I’ve worked with teams that have achieved extraordinary accomplishments and helped team building to get that dream team.

 I am so proud to be a part of this publication and share this story.
 I believe it is a common dilemma for women in particular.
-For many of us, it was equal parts exciting and terrifying making the leap from individual team member to manager/supervisor/team leader.
+For many of us, it was equal parts exciting and terrifying making the leap from individual team member to manager/supervisor/team leader and.
 My hope is that my story will inspire other women in a similar situation.

 The Success University for Women book will be out next month.
 I’ll have more information on the release soon.